 The Excise Police also encourage servers or the security staff to verify the age of anyone appearing under 26, through any of the state-issued identifications before they are allowed to drink.
 This, along with other requirements are ALL necessary if you want to find a rewarding career in Indiana’s flourishing liquor and food business.

-Most importantly, the state has designed a bartender training for everyone who wants to work as liquor servers in Indiana.
+Most importantly, the state has designed bartender training for everyone who wants to work as liquor server in Indiana.
 That all-important license is only issued once training has been completed as required.

 While almost all states; and especially the employers, appreciate prior training for the job and its related aspects, a license is not mandatory everywhere.
 Indiana is one of the select states that regulates the people associated with the alcohol business.

 Any person can apply for the license with an Employee Permit Form 43.
 Once they have submitted the form, they can get employment and work for 30 days on the basis of the receipt they got from the application.
 They would need their state-issued license to continue working once the initial 30 days are done.

 Indiana Alcohol Server Training (On-Premises)

 Get started now to meet your employee requirements for alcohol server training.

 Indiana Alcohol Server Training (Off-Premises)